basil08/basil08.github.io/content/post/what-every-iit-boy-needs-to-know.md

 ## Prologue

-{{<dropcap>}}This boy was {{</dropcap>}} friends with a girl and spent time together - doing assignments together, that kind of thing.
+{{<dropcap>}}This boy was {{</dropcap>}} friends with a girl and spent time together - doing assignments, that kind of thing.
 Then he went on to narrate this peculiar incident one evening when he texted her to meet up for a chat as he was feeling under the weather.
 She texted back that she couldn’t because she had to study.
 Later that night, he spotted her along with other boys at a club while scrolling through Instagram.

 Some of you might dismiss this incident by saying that this is an outlier rogue behaviour and girls are _generally not rude_<sup>1</sup> and I might agree but this anecdote underscores a major systemic trend that I wish to address in this article.

 ## A feature, not a bug

-This observation has often been pointed out by both critics and supporters of the IIT system, often to the point of being touted as a “problem” of the IITs in popular media - namely, the skewed gender ratio <sup>2</sup>.
+The following observation has often been pointed out by both critics and supporters of the IIT system, often to the point of being touted as a “problem” of the IITs in popular media - namely, the skewed gender ratio <sup>2</sup>.
 But I consider this a feature of the IIT system, not a bug.

 The following is the total male-female count over the past four years as per [official annual reports][0] released by IIT Delhi: